-Yayoi Kusama's work has transcended two of the most important art movements of the second half of the twentieth century: Pop art and Minimalism.
+Yayoi Kusama's work has transcended two of the most important art movements of the second half of the twentieth century: pop and minimalism.
 Her highly influential career spans paintings, performances, room-size presentations, outdoor sculptural installations, literary works, films, fashion, design, and interventions within existing architectural structures, which allude at once to microscopic and macroscopic universes.

-Since her first solo show in her native Japan in 1952, the artist's work has been featured widely in both solo and group presentations.
+Born in 1929 in Matsumoto, Japan, Kusama’s work has been featured widely in both solo and group presentations.
+She presented her first solo show in her native Japan in 1952.
 In the mid-1960s, she established herself in New York as an important avant-garde artist by staging groundbreaking and influential happenings, events, and exhibitions.
-Her work gained widespread recognition in the late 1980s after a number of international solo exhibitions, including shows at the Center for International Contemporary Arts, New York and the Museum of Modern Art, Oxford, England, both taking place in 1989.
+Her work gained widespread recognition in the late 1980s following a number of international solo exhibitions, including shows at the Center for International Contemporary Arts, New York and the Museum of Modern Art, Oxford, England, which both took place in 1989.
 She represented Japan in 1993 at the 45th Venice Biennale to much critical acclaim.

-Opening in March 2018 at the Art Gallery of Ontario, Toronto will be Infinity Mirrors, a major survey of Kusama’s work.
-The show was first on view at the Hirshhorn Museum and Sculpture Garden, Washington, D.C., followed by the Seattle Art Museum and The Broad, Los Angeles.
-It will tour through 2019 to The Cleveland Museum of Art, Ohio and High Museum of Art, Atlanta, Georgia.
+Opening in July 2018 at The Cleveland Museum of Art will be Yayoi Kusama: Infinity Mirrors, a major survey of the artist’s work.
+The show was first on view at the Hirshhorn Museum and Sculpture Garden, Washington, DC, followed by the Seattle Art Museum, The Broad, Los Angeles, and the Art Gallery of Ontario, Toronto.
+It will tour through 2019 to High Museum of Art, Atlanta, Georgia.